Master of Business Administration (MBA)

 - For MS graduates pursuing a 12 course MBA degree – minimum of five additional courses (20 credits).

 - In order to gain maximum advantage from prior course work, graduates must apply for their second master’s degree within three years of graduating from their first degree program.
-The admission committee will review applicants beyond the three-year time limit to establish the currency of their course work.
+The admission committee will review applications beyond the three-year time limit to establish the relevancy of their course work.
 Students in this case may be required to complete more than 40% of the second degree’s requirements.

-- Students can transfer a maximum of 8 credits to Kettering University for use in their graduate studies.
+- Students may request to transfer in a maximum of eight credits to Kettering University for use in their graduate studies.
 Pursuit of a second master’s degree does not raise this limit.
+Transfer credit is only considered for courses with a grade of B or better.

 Co-op Work Experience

-Co-op work experience is an optional experience for students in any graduate degree program in the Department of Business, subject to the following policies.
-Co-op work experiences are not required for graduation in any graduate degree program of the Department of Business.
-For more information on this program, please contact the Department of Business at 810-762-7966, or email@example.com.
+Co-op work experience is an optional experience for students in any graduate degree program in the School of Management, subject to the following policies.
+Co-op work experiences are not required for graduation in any graduate degree program.
+For more information on this program, please contact the School of Management at 810-762-9630, or firstname.lastname@example.org

 - First term – Students can register for co-op work for up to one term after admission to the graduate program and prior to enrolling in their first graduate course.